 From ancient to modern times, humans in a variety of regions around the world have created languages and other aspects of culture and scientific technology, and have developed the fabric of society, including politics, economy, and education.
 To understand humans, culture, and society, it is necessary to place contemporary society along the temporal and spatial axes, and take a multidimensional approach that includes both the macro and micro perspectives.
 The Faculty of Letters and Education is a comprehensive faculty in the humanities and social sciences that addresses humans, culture, and society.
-The Faculty consists of four divisions-the Division of Liberal Arts and Humanities, the Division of Languages and Culture, the Division of Human and Social Sciences, and the Division of Performing Arts-each with multiple departments, as well as the interdivisional Global Studies for Intercultural Cooperation.
-Through a total of 13 departments and the Global Studies Program, the Faculty provides individual types of program (main program, enhancement program, secondary program, interdisciplinary program) for specialized education, and is an organization to which students belong.
+The Faculty consists of four divisions--the Division of Liberal Arts and Humanities, the Division of Languages and Culture, the Division of Human and Social Sciences, and the Division of Performing Arts.
+The Division of Liberal Arts and Humanities, the Division of Languages and Culture, and the Division of Human and Social Sciences each have multiple programs for specialized education (main, enhancement, secondary, and interdisciplinary programs), and together have established the Global Studies for Intercultural Cooperation Program (main, interdisciplinary).
+In addition, the Human Developmental Sciences special program has been established in the Division of Human and Social Sciences, and the Dance and Dance Education special program and the Music Expression special program have been established in the Division of Performing Arts, each as four-year specialized education programs.
 The Faculty utilizes diverse programs and small-group education to provide a curriculum that enables students to learn in both a deeply specialized and a broadly comprehensive manner.

 The purpose of high school education is to help students "live well" in their post-high school lives.
 Applicants to the Faculty of Letters and Education are expected to have taken courses and studied deeply and passionately in a broad range of subjects in high school, including not only courses in the humanities, but in mathematics and the sciences as well.
 We look forward to hearing from applicants who are rich in motivation, capability, and individuality, and who aim to become leaders in diverse fields.